apollographql/apollo/docs/source/resources/graphql-glossary.md

 <h2 id="resolver">Resolver</h2>

 A function that connects schema fields and types to various backends.
 Resolvers provide the instructions for turning a GraphQL operation into data.
-It can retrieve or write data from either an SQL, a No-SQL, graph database, a micro-service or a REST API.
+It can retrieve data from or write data to anywhere, including a SQL, No-SQL, or graph database, a micro-service, and a REST API.
 Resolvers can also return strings, ints, null, and other primitives.

 ```js
 ...